Imran to run in by-elections for nine NA seats simultaneously - ExBulletin

 The decision had come amid allegations and speculation that some of the PTI lawmakers were unwilling to resign and conveyed messages that their resignations should not be accepted.

-The speakers’ leadership had come days after former Vice President Suris’ decision to accept the resignation of PTI lawmakers after they resigned en masse from the assembly in protest at alleged foreign interference that ousted Imran Khan from the post of prime minister.
+The speaker’s leadership had come days after former Vice President Suri’s decision to accept the resignation of PTI lawmakers after they resigned en masse from the assembly in protest at an alleged ” foreign interference” that ousted Imran Khan as Prime Minister.

 The NA Secretariat did not explain why the speaker only accepted the resignation of 11 lawmakers and not others and what criteria were followed to move forward with a few elected officials and leave 120 others in limbo.
 The secretariat also did not say whether the NA president plans to accept any other resignations in the coming days.